Stephen Benedek

 • Biography

 My preferred medium is oil nowadays.
 It allows me to do corrections and modifications (always necessary, for me, with accurate figurative art), as the painting progresses.
 Also, oil colors don't fade, or change, with time.
+I use only high quality paints , which should have excellent longevity.

 I have no formal education, or degree in art.
-But I have taken many workshops and classes with excellent figurative artists, especially at the Academy of Realist Art in Toronto, Canada over the years.
+But I have taken many workshops and classes with excellent figurative artists, especially at the Academy of Realist Art in Toronto, Canada, over the years.
 I also attend regular classes with a local group of visual artists, the Willowdale Group of Artists.
 That group also gives me the opportunity to show my works at various galleries, and other locations, in Toronto .

 • Links